kokushkin/react-i18next-gitbook/latest/using-with-hooks.md

 #### Using the withTranslation HOC

 There might be some legacy cases where you still forced to use classes.
-No worry we still provide a hoc to cover this cases:
+No worries we still provide a hoc to cover this cases:

 ```jsx
 import React, { Component, Suspense } from 'react';